jinglescode/devotions/_posts/bsf-genesis/2020-09-04-bsf-genesis-lesson03-day2.md

 ---
 title: "The serpent tempted Eve to sin"
-kicker: "BSF Genesis Lesson 3 Day 2"
+description: "BSF Genesis Lesson 3 Day 2"
 categories: [genesis]
 image: assets/images/rose-5003263_640.jpg
 focus-verse: "So the LORD God said to the serpent, ‘Because you have done this ...
 I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.’ – Genesis 3:14-15"